octokit/plugin-rest-endpoint-methods.js/docs/actions/setWorkflowAccessToRepository.md

 # Set the level of access for workflows outside of the repository

 Sets the level of access that workflows outside of the repository have to actions and reusable workflows in the repository.
-This endpoint only applies to private repositories.
-For more information, see "[Allowing access to components in a private repository](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-access-to-components-in-a-private-repository)".
+This endpoint only applies to internal repositories.
+For more information, see "[Managing GitHub Actions settings for a repository](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-access-to-components-in-an-internal-repository)."

 You must authenticate using an access token with the `repo` scope to use this endpoint.
 GitHub Apps must have the repository `administration` permission to use this endpoint.